 Again nothing criminal!
-Offer your friend cash, treats or meals in return for tips.
+Offer your friend cash, treats or meals in return for tips for house hunting.

 A friend might see an agent putting up a for sale sign on the school run.
 Or may here about a neighbour’s family member planning to move.

 Another friend might see a sold sign and the same cars sat in the driveway 3 months later, which could mean the sale fell through.

 All of these tips are useful and can give you an advantage over other potential buyers.

 Land buyers typically have an never-ending list of tips for house hunting.
 Many swears by always driving different route!
 You can increase your chances of finding a new home by trying to drive different routes and look out for properties which fit your bill.